Do you accept insurance?

 Treatment time varies from patient to patient, while an average appointment is thirty to forty-five minutes.
 For your first appointment you can expect to be at the clinic for about an hour.

 Often patients fall asleep in the chairs, or feel a sense of restfulness.
-If you need to be done by a certain time, please et us know at the beginning of the treatment.
-If you are ready for the needles to be removed, just open your eyes and give your acupuncturist a meaningful look or nod and we will come check on you.
+If you need to be done by a certain time, please let us know at the beginning of the treatment.
+If you are ready for the needles to be removed, just open your eyes and give your acupuncturist a meaningful look or press the call button, and we will come check on you.
 Otherwise, we will let you know when the treatment is over.

 How many treatments will I need?